Qawaz/KATE/README.md

 ```

 This means that placeholder block inherits the scope of invocation directive , so any
-variables / lists / objects created inside the placeholder will be
+variables / lists / objects that are in the scope of invocation will be
-accessible in the scope of where invocation `@placeholder` took place
+accessible inside the placeholder definition

 You can also provide an object whose variables will be in the scope of placeholder